 The Land Trust of North Alabama's Chapman Mountain Nature Preserve has grown to 472 acres and is just a few miles northeast of downtown Huntsville.
-The Preserve currently offers 3 miles of trails with 10 miles of trails planned, along with a disc golf course, camping, and an Educational Pavilion.
+The Preserve currently offers about 4.5 miles of trails with 10 miles of trails planned, along with a disc golf course, camping, and an Educational Pavilion.

 History of Chapman Mountain